Usage#

 Tip

 There are alternative ways of transferring identities between tracking sessions.
-Check our tool Idmatcher.ai, it requires the identification image size to be equal for all the sessions.
+Check our tool idmatcher.ai, it requires the identification image size and the resolution reduction factor to be equal for all the sessions.

 Basic parameters#

 The assignment of any basic parameter (like the ones in example.toml) in the settings file acts as a default.
-For example, if you always track videos with 8 animals, you can set number_of_animals = 8 in you settings file and, when running idtrackerai --load settings.toml, the segmentation app will run with 8 animals as default.
+For example, if you always track videos with 8 animals, you can set number_of_animals = 8 in your settings file and, when running idtrackerai --load settings.toml, the segmentation app will open with 8 animals as the default.

 Advanced hyper-parameters#